vindarel/cl-cookbook/docs/os.md

----
-title: Interfacing with your OS
+# Interfacing with your OS
----

 The ANSI Common Lisp standard doesn't mention this topic.
 (Keep in mind that it was written at a time where [Lisp Machines](http://kogs-www.informatik.uni-hamburg.de/~moeller/symbolics-info/symbolics.html) were at their peak.
 On these boxes Lisp _was_ your operating system!)
 So almost everything that can be said here depends on your OS and your implementation.